clebertmoura/poke-station/README.md

 * The --build is required in the first time, or when something is modified in the project.

-2. Recover the keycloak database backup from file: `./backend/src/main/resources/db/dbkeycloak.sql`

-3. After all containers has started, open the browser with the URL: http://app.pokestation.com
+2. After all containers has started, open the browser with the URL: http://localhost and use one of the users below.

 # Testing users